 While cultural institutions are trying to adapt to new times, their inner structures are often last to change, if at all.
 We may see a gradual diversification of the people at the top, but their roles remain unaffected: one person is the organisation’s face, its mastermind and holder of the final say in everything.

 With great power comes great responsibility and for the next edition of Night Shift, we will consider the position of (cultural) leaders and get to the bottom of how they can truly make a difference.
 A difference for the well-being of their team, as the precarity of cultural workers remains an issue in the field, or by sparking a revolution within the organisation.
 Should our leaders exude a strong vision or care, or should we refrain from the traditional image of the solitary director altogether, and is the best way to make a difference as director to discontinue its own role?

 For the next Night Shift we will be hosting a conversation with and between leaders from the sector.
 People who have truly made a difference in their institutions or reflected on their own leadership qualities or that of others.
-Please join the conversation, which will be in English and online, on Thursday November the 18th, 20:00 hours Central European Time (that would be 19:00 hours British Standard Time, 11:00 Pacific Daylight Time, 14:00 Eastern Daylight Time, you get the gist).
+Please join the conversation, which will be in English and online, on Thursday January 20th, 20:00 hours Central European Time (that would be 19:00 hours British Standard Time, 11:00 Pacific Daylight Time, 14:00 Eastern Daylight Time, you get the gist).